DNNs, Dataset Statistics, and Correlation Functions: Introduction

 However, in many cases this is not what happens.
 DNNs generalize successfully to the test set and often do not overfit.
 In fact, as noted in more detail below, although overfitting is sometimes observed, adding more parameters to a neural network (well beyond the point in which there are more parameters than data points) can \textit{improve} performance on the training set.
-In recent years, there have been a large number of papers discussing this apparent paradox with various proposals on how it might be resolved and on what underlies the ability of DNNs to generalize successfully. \cite{zhang_gen, rethinking_bias, Gen_in_DL,belkin_bias_var_tradeoff}
+In recent years, there have been a large number of papers discussing this apparent paradox (sometimes called the problem of ``double descent'' \cite{belkin_bias_var_tradeoff}) with various proposals on how it might be resolved and on what underlies the ability of DNNs to generalize successfully. \cite{zhang_gen, rethinking_bias, Gen_in_DL,belkin_bias_var_tradeoff}

 SLT takes the capacity of the function class to be the feature which controls the expected error associated with generalization.
 The behavior of DNNs strongly suggests that something is wrong with this assumption or at least that it is incomplete in some way.
 Put very abstractly, our analysis argues that what goes wrong has to do with assumptions (or rather a lack of assumptions) SLT makes about the data.
-In particular, as noted above, SLT assumes that the data from which learning occurs can conform to any arbitrary probability function---there are no restrictions on ${\bf P}$.
-Furthermore, the SLT analysis is a worst case analysis in the sense that it provides expected error bounds that allow for the possibility that ${\bf P}$ may be highly pathological and unfriendly to learning.
+In particular, as noted above, SLT assumes that the data from which learning occurs can conform to any arbitrary probability function---there are no restrictions on ${\bf P}.$ Furthermore, the SLT analysis is a worst case analysis in the sense that it provides expected error bounds that allow for the possibility that ${\bf P}$ may be highly pathological and unfriendly to learning.